YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 they did not use Linux-PAM.

-Linux-PAM is absolutely the right solution in some corporate environments but it should be provided by add-on package respositories rather than forced upon all the users when the vast majority of home users will __NEVER__ use its capabilities.
+Linux-PAM is absolutely the right solution in some corporate environments but it should be provided by add-on package repositories rather than forced upon all the users when the vast majority of home users will __NEVER__ use its capabilities.
 Keep It Simple, Silly!
 Less is More!